Calinou/godot-debug-builds/README.md

 the newer
 [WinDbg Preview](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/debugger-download-tools).

+For Godot 3.3 and later, Linux binaries were compiled on Ubuntu 18.04 with GCC 7.5.
-Linux binaries were compiled on Ubuntu 16.04 with GCC 5.4.
+For Godot 3.2.3 and older, Linux binaries were compiled on Ubuntu 16.04 with GCC 5.4.

 See [BUILD.md](BUILD.md) if you want to compile your own debug builds easily.